2014 ETS English Language Learning Summer Institute

 - Each of the test sections hiring for the summer is associated with a specific work sample (see below).
 Complete a separate work sample for each test section for which you would like to be considered.

 - If you do not already have one, create an ETS application account.
 Log in to your account and fill out or update the required data.
-Then upload your résumé or CV plus each completed 2014 work sample you would like to submit for review.
+Then upload a cover letter, your résumé or CV, and each completed 2014 work sample you would like to submit for review.
+Make sure all documents contain "2014" in their titles before uploading them.

 If you have questions concerning the work samples or your application to the ELL Summer Institute, please contact Senior Recruiting Consultant Michael Krause.